All Episodes

 Did you take that information to the general counsel of the FBI on the behest of a client?

-So you see the conundrum that he's based that the defense has boxed them into, and John Durham's called him out on it.
+So you see the conundrum that the defense has boxed him into, and John Durham's called him out on it.

 So they can't both be true, which means he's basically guilty.

-And he's also eviciated the attorney client privilege setup that these guys have tried to muscle in through a flurry of pleadings.
+And he's also avitiated the attorney-client privilege setup that these guys have tried to muscle in through a flurry of pleadings.

 And that's what they're doing.

-They're collectively coming together and reporting in the media and saying, you know, look at us, these you know, monsters of the democratic institution of mainstream media, the Democratic Party, the Hillary Clinton campaign, the biggest lawyers on the Democratic side, they're all coming in saying, nothing to see here, attorney client privilege.
+They're collectively coming together and reporting in the media and saying, you know, look at us, these monsters of the Democratic institution, the mainstream media, the Democratic Party, the Hillary Clinton campaign, the biggest lawyers on the Democratic side.

 They just lost.

-Well, and so then what is this whole element of uh the work product?
+Well, so then what is this whole element of the work product?

 Okay, yeah.

-So there's sort of they the defense are sort of putting them together.
+So they're sort of, they, the defense, are sort of putting them together.

-They're saying there's if there's an attorney client privilege plus a worked product privilege.
+They're saying there's an attorney-client privilege plus a worked product privilege.

 They're supposed to funnel all the information in and represent their client.

-We, and I'm using Fusion GPS as an example, Fusion GPS and Perkins CUI went out and got a relationship.
+We, and I'm using Fusion GPS as an example, Fusion GPS and Perkins Cooey went out and got a relationship.

-Perkins Cooe hired Fusion GPS for the specific purpose of providing information to Fusion GPS to excuse me, to Perkins CUI, in, and then here's a key word, in anticipation of litigation.
+Perkins Cooey hired Fusion GPS for the specific purpose of providing information to Fusion GPS, excuse me, to Perkins Cooey, and here's a key word, in anticipation of litigation.

 And the reason they're now arguing something else is the work product exception.